-The department is staffed with an experienced team of three committed History specialist teachers who inspire students to explore History outside the classroom.
+The department is staffed with an experienced team of two committed History specialist teachers who inspire students to explore History outside the classroom.

 - How did William of Normandy take control of England?